Nelson Mandela – Leadership Which Ended Apartheid

 1. Leadership is not tied to a position.

-Mandela is an excellent example of how leadership is not tied to a position.
-Winning the South African presidency formalized his position as a leader and enlarged the scope of his influence and impact.
+Mandela is an excellent example of leadership not tied to a position.
+Winning the South African presidency formalized his work as a leader and enlarged the scope of his influence and impact.
 However, he held considerable influence even before his presidency and continued to use his political and social capital after he retired.

 His ability to unite people and galvanize support for the abolishment of the apartheid, even while he was imprisoned, shows that leadership can thrive without formal authority.
 After he had retired from his presidency, Mandela continued to use his influence positively by supporting social causes.

 You don’t need a formal title to display leadership qualities.
-Being a leader is about being able to influence and motivate others to move towards a goal, which can be done at any level.
+Being a leader is about influencing and motivating others to achieve a goal, which can be done at any level.
 Whether you are leading a team, cultivate your skills and look for opportunities to showcase your leadership potential when working with others.
 Someone will notice the positive impact you’re having on the organization!

 Quotes from Nelson Mandela